veronicasyseo/finalyearproject/README.md

 What needs to be done:
  - Find data set of segmented (single) letters A-Z (COMPLETED?) and a-z (Dataset w/ larger resolution would be nice, the one mentioned above has 16x8).
  > Update 12/29/2016: I uploaded English_Handwritten_Pngs with single letters (A-Za-z, 55 samples each) found here <http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/>

  > Update 12/31/2016: I uploaded a decent amount of segmented, handwritten, samples to our google drive (>400,000 digits and 800,000 letters).
-Please check the "Picled_data" folder to access the data.
+Please check the "Pickled_data" folder to access the data.

  - Find an appropriate way of reading handwritten characters.
  > Update 12/27/2016: Tried Tesseract with grayscale PNGs of handwritten digits made available at <http://www.cs.nyu.edu/~roweis/data.html>, success rate between 5-75%